micmejia/bible-dump/AMPC/Luke/Luke 13.md

 When once the Master of the house gets up and closes the door, and you begin to stand outside and to knock at the door [again and again], saying, Lord, open to us!
-He will answer you, I do not know where [[^m]what household--certainly not Mine] you come from.
+He will answer you, I do not know where [what household--certainly not Mine] you come from.